Ynn/selfstar/exercises/hvac.md

 }
 {/code}

 The temperature preference has too be store for each users.
-We assume that the set of visitor is stable and limited (a typical familly of 4 or 5 users).
+We assume that the set of visitor is stable and limited (e.g., a typical family of 4 or 5 users).

-<u>Question 4 - Configuring the temperature based on these multiple sources of information</u> Using the room occupancy service and the user based profiles try to configure the temperature to match the best user prefences at a moment of the day.
+<u>Question 4 - Configuring the temperature based on these multiple sources of information</u> Using the room occupancy service and the user based profiles try to configure the temperature to match the best user preferences at a moment of the day.

 This problem has many solutions.
 You will have to deal with state flapping when more that one user is in the room.
 You should find a give some user more priority than an other (the probability of being in a room is one of the factors to consider).